 Construction of Mynydd y Gwair onshore wind farm in South Wales, 15 km north of Swansea, is almost complete.
-Once operational, the 16 turbine project will have an installed capacity of up to 32.8MW.
-The wind farm will generate enough renewable energy to meet the equivalent needs of approximately 22,600 average Welsh households.
+The 16 turbine project has an installed capacity of up to 32.8MW.
+The wind farm generates enough renewable energy to meet the equivalent needs of approximately 22,600 average Welsh households.

 Working with communities